aekmcb/Lunar-Stations/README.md

 # Lunar Stations Calculator

-A Streamlit application that calculates and tracks lunar station timings based on your location.
-This program helps users follow the traditional practice of tracking the Moon's movement through the ecliptic pathway using modern astronomical calculations.
+A Streamlit web application that calculates lunar stations based on the user's location and time preferences.
+This program tracks the Moon's movement through the ecliptic pathway of stars in real-time.

 ## Features

-- Real-time tracking of lunar stations based on user location
+- Calculates precise starting times for lunar stations based on user location
-- Precise calculations using NASA's DE421 ephemeris data
-- Flexible date range selection (up to 60 days)
-- Multiple output formats:
+- Supports both Northern and Southern hemispheres
+- Provides ecliptic longitude and latitude calculations
+- Includes detailed star descriptions for each lunar station
-  - CSV file (for spreadsheets and databases)
+- Outputs in both CSV and ICS (calendar) formats
-  - ICS file (for calendar applications)
-- Customizable timezone settings
+- Automatic timezone and DST handling
-- Optional calendar alerts
 - Interactive preview of results
+- Up to 365 days of calculations

 ## Installation